Aleph-Alpha/intelligence-layer-sdk/README.md

 The key features of the Intelligence Layer are:

 - **Composability:** Streamline your journey from prototyping to scalable deployment.
 The Intelligence Layer SDK offers seamless integration with diverse evaluation methods, manages concurrency, and orchestrates smaller tasks into complex workflows.
-- **Evaluability:** Continuously evaluate your AI applications against your quantitaive quality requirements.
+- **Evaluability:** Continuously evaluate your AI applications against your quantitative quality requirements.
 With the Intelligence Layer SDK you can quickly iterate on different solution strategies, ensuring confidence in the performance of your final product.
 Take inspiration from the provided evaluations for summary and search when building a custom evaluation logic for your own use case.
 - **Traceability:** At the core of the Intelligence Layer is the belief that all AI processes must be auditable and traceable.
 We provide full observability by seamlessly logging each step of every workflow.
 This enhances your debugging capabilities and offers greater control post-deployment when examining model responses.
 - **Examples:** Get started by following our hands-on examples, demonstrating how to use the Intelligence Layer SDK and interact with its API.